 With soccer being the most important unimportant thing in the world and rugby on the rise in America and Asia, one of the two sports may be on your list of something your kiddo could use to channel their energy into, so let us help you out a little!
 First of all, soccer is what everyone except the Americans, call football.
-What Americans call football is what the everyone else calls American football, which is similar to rugby, while rugby is a sport that originated in England.
-There are variations on these ball sports that range from Touch rugby, a version that uses touching instead of tackling, to Gaelic football, an Irish version of the game played with all limbs.
+What Americans call football is what everyone else calls American football, which is similar to rugby, while rugby is a sport that originated in England.
+There are variations of these ball sports that range from Touch rugby, a version that uses touching instead of tackling, to Gaelic football, an Irish version of the game played with all limbs.
 As rugby gains a wider audience, there are also age-appropriate versions.
 Now that we got the semantics out of the way, these clubs understand and aim to impact your kid in the best way possible.
-Here’s our top picks of the all-inclusive and professional football and rugby classes that’ll groom your boys and girls from tots to young adults!
+Here are our top picks of the all-inclusive and professional football and rugby classes in KL that’ll groom your boys and girls from tots to young adults!

 ISCKL connects aspiring sportsmen and inspired, experienced soccer coaches from all around the world through their passion for the game of soccer.
 They instill in teammates confidence, sportsmanship and focus that put them on a path of lifelong fitness and dedication—professionally in sports or as a healthy outlook and underlying principles accompanying their other ventures.
 Coach Arber and team offers online classes, and can you even set up your own private group for personal training.

 International Soccer Camp KL, 32-2-D Savannah, Serimaya Condo, Jalan Jelatek 54200, Kuala Lumpur, Malaysia, +016 674 6133, firstname.lastname@example.org, www.internationalsoccercampkl.comhttps://www.facebook.com/internationalsoccercampkl